Life's "Little" Temptations (Part 3. The Pride Of Life)

 Let us start with a definition in the common English language.
 The word pride is defined, according to the "Webster's Standard Dictionary," as: "self-esteem; haughtiness or disdain."
 Is that what was meant by the Christian that uses the word?
 Sometimes it is.
 Sometimes it isn't.
 The word proud is defined as: "full of self-esteem; of vain or arrogant conceit; dignified."
 Was that what was meant by the Christian using the term? maybe the "dignified" part?
 But then how does another's behavior or attitude cause you to be dignified?
 "I am so proud of you son, you make me feel dignified?"
 I believe it is these type questions that expose that sense of being lifted up, of pride.

 Let's try to be reasonable here.
-Many of these are good Christian people that don't mean pride in its Biblical sense when they use the word "pride" or "proud."
+Most of these are good principled people that don't mean pride in its Biblical sense when they use the word "pride" or "proud."
 Sometimes they mean "you make me rejoice in my spirit."
 Sometimes they mean "you bless my heart" or "you bring me joy" or "the choices you make fill me with gladness" and other things in that vein.
 They don't intend to say that the other person lifts them up with haughtiness and makes them feel differently about themselves than they thought before, or that they should think.
 People should consider how to say these sentiments in a way that does not include pride.

 The Self-Esteem Myth

-Anyone that has read anything written by this author, knows I normally use an original Biblical language source for meaning and Biblical dictionaries and lexicons because I am more interested in God's definitions in His word than popular notions of meanings.
+Anyone that has read anything written by this author, knows I would normally use an original Biblical language source for meaning and Biblical dictionaries and lexicons because I am more interested in God's definitions than popular notions of meaning.
 This idea of self-esteem needs to be identified as defined by convention to correctly label it Biblically.
 Again the "Webster's Standard Dictionary" defines self-esteem as: "a justified opinion of oneself; an over-estimate of oneself, conceit."
 I think that nails the correct meaning.
 In the world's mind, a sense of self-esteem is an awareness psychologically and sociologically.
 But more than that, it is a measure of oneself, a justifying of oneself, to give value to oneself, to honor oneself.

 I believe a better concept for the Christian to exhibit in this life is self-awareness.
 We are to be aware of the people around us.
 We are to be aware if we are an example for God and how we measure up to His expectations.
 We are to be aware if our behavior is a stumbling block to others or is unhealthy to ourselves.
 We are to be self-aware.
 The issue of our self-worth is an entirely different matter and is provided by the indwelling Spirit.
 He is the One that lifts us up.
 He rewards us with blessings.
 He sanctifies us.
 He guides our path as we walk among men.
 We are to walk with God and be self-aware.

-To be a child of the King and a joint-heir with Christ means that we are given great mercy and bestowed an honor we don't deserve.
+To be a child of the King and a joint-heir with Christ means that we are given great mercy and it is bestowed as an honor we don't deserve.
 The honor makes us special, for if we do not tell others of Jesus, who will?
 But it does not lift us up to be better than anyone.
 We are all sinners saved by grace.
 We were the recipients of great grace.
-We are no more worthy of this, than Israel is to be God's chosen people.
+We are no more worthy of this than Israel is to be God's chosen people.
 They were not to think of themselves any differently than gentiles, yet being called of God, they bore a special burden to give the gospel to the world.

 "Even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.
 For there is no difference."
 (Romans 3:22)